 5. Potty training: Potty training starts day one with your puppy.
 You should expect to need to take your puppy out very frequently especially after: waking up, playing, eating, drinking, and being let out of confinement.
-You should not wait for your puppy to give you signals until your puppy is fully potty trained.
+You should not wait for or expect your puppy to give you clear signals that they need to go potty and would like you to please open the door for them.
+It is your responsibility to take your puppy to their potty area as frequently as they need.
+It is also your responsibility to learn the body language and behavior cues that your puppy exhibits just prior to relieving themselves and take them out when you see these cues.
+You can teach puppies to give you obvious cues like ringing a bell but bare in mind that ringing the bell tends to be the cue that they want to go outside not necessarily that they need to potty.
 Keeping a potty log helps tremendously with potty training.
 You will learn about your puppies potty trends and can begin to adjust how often you need to take your puppy out.

 6. Biting and mouthing: You should expect to be mouthed and bitten by your puppy.
 It is not necessary to scare or punish your puppy for biting or mouthing you.
 Learning how to use their mouth and what pressure is safe to apply is part of a puppies development.
 You should redirect your puppy onto an appropriate item to bite or chew on and teach your puppy how to settle in a confinement area to take a break if their arousal level has gotten too high.
 You should also expect biting and mouthing to swell while teething.
 Provide your puppy with plenty of toys and chews .
 Keep toys and chews near you at all times while your puppy is learning how to be more delicate with their mouth.